 Getting rear-ended while on your motorcycle can cause severe injuries and property damage.
-The car that hit you isn’t always at fault, and you should know what to do if your motorcycle is hit by a car from behind in Minnesota.
+The car that hit you isn't always at fault, and you should know what to do if your motorcycle is hit by a car from behind in Minnesota.
 The steps you take following your accident can greatly affect your ability to collect fair compensation.
+There are several things you should do immediately following a motorcycle accident.
+You may not feel like you have serious injuries, but get checked out at urgent care or by your primary care physician anyway.
+You may have a serious condition you don't feel yet, like internal bleeding, that could result in death without prompt medical attention.

 Seven Steps to take if Your Motorcycle is Hit from Behind

 Taking action after a car hits your motorcycle from behind should always start with your safety.
 If you can, get yourself off the road to a spot of safety.
 Be careful of standing on the shoulder, as cars trying to maneuver around your accident may drive there.
-Once you are safe, take the following steps:
+Once you are safe, take the following steps:- Call 911 or seek medical attention elsewhere quickly.

 - Ask the driver for their information.